U.S. Route 31W: Tennessee

-US 31W begins in Nashville, at an interchange with Ellington Parkway and US 31 and US 31E.
+US 31W begins in Nashville, at an interchange with Ellington Parkway, US 31 and US 31E.
 The route continues west as Spring Street, concurrent with US 41/US 431/SR 11.
 The four highways continue north onto Dickerson Pike, closely paralleling Interstate 24 (I-24) through Nashville.
-US 431 turns onto Trinity Lane, while US 31W, US 41 and SR 11 continue north, away from I-24.
-The roadway has an interchange with I-65 and SR 155 (Briley Parkway) before an intersection with SR 45 in Bellshire Terrace.
+US 431 turns onto Trinity Lane, while US 31W, US 41, and SR 11 continue north, away from I-24.
+The roadway has interchanges with I-65 and SR 155 (Briley Parkway) before an intersection with SR 45 in Bellshire Terrace.
 The highway passes through Goodlettsville, where US 31W splits from US 41/SR 11, and crosses I-65; it also passes through the cities of Millersville, White House, and the western edge of Portland.
 Before it enters Kentucky, it junctions the recently rerouted SR 109.
 From Millersville to the Kentucky state line, US 31W/SR 41 also marks the boundary between Robertson and Sumner Counties.